 5.1.
 Apple iPhone X

-This guy serves as our main filming camera, and it takes awesome photos too.
+This guy serves as our main Instagram story tool and it takes awesome photos on the go too.
 We believe that this is the best phone to take photos and videos on.
+(Until Huawei will rock the market with one of their future phones.)
 We waited so long to get this phone and both of our previous phones died and it was not available for purchase in the remote locations we were traveling through.
-You are probably thinking now, “You shoot with an iPhone, what?”
-Hell, yeah!
 It shoots beautiful 4K videos, the colors are amazing and you can get cinematic shots with the newest iPhone on almost the same level as with some professional cameras.
 It is 2 in 1, because, hey, its also a phone!
-Check out our youtube channel for some video samples.
-Seriously, we chose to invest a 1000 bucks in an iPhone and not yet another camera.
-We are very happy with it.
+Check out our youtube channel for some video samples from the very beginnings when we shot them on iPhone X.

 Cons: It is quite expensive and you can buy a camera for the same price, but then again you get a phone and a great camera for the price of one.
 You have to be gentle with it and get a screen protector just to be on the safe side, as Apple service is quite costly.